mb2505/Tictactoe/README.md

-The example below shows how your program should work.
+The example below shows how the program should work.

 ---------
 |       |